ShafinKhadem/docker-practice-MERN/README.md

 Use `alias compose-up="docker-compose pull && docker-compose up -d --build --remove-orphans"`.
 Without pull, latest tagged image may not actually be latest and without --build, compose will use your previous built image even if your Dockerfile has changed.

 At each step, docker build doesn't use cache if any of the workdir files or previous steps have changed since last build.
+Use [RUN --mount=type=cache,target=/root/.cache](https://docs.docker.com/engine/reference/builder/#run---mounttypecache) for dependency installation commands to persist dependency caches across builds.

 https://docs.docker.com/compose/compose-file/#extension && https://www.educative.io/blog/advanced-yaml-syntax-cheatsheet